 I’m a big fan of getting as much hands-on control as possible when I’m programming and running lights.

 That’s why, if you’ve been around this site for awhile, you’ve seen that I am always looking for new ways to get more buttons and faders for each console that I use.
-Whether that be via MIDI or other low-cost hardware from manufacturers (the Martin M-Touch and M-Play, for example).
+Whether that be via MIDI or other low-cost hardware from manufacturers (the NX-Touch, for example).